neviaumi/portfolio/docs/adr/20241210-ssg-frontend.md

 ## Context and Problem Statement

-I want my portfolio site hosted on GitHub Pages and to fetch content from a CMS directly on the page.
+I want my portfolio site to be hosted on GitHub Pages and fetch content from a CMS directly on the page.
 GitHub Pages should be the only infrastructure required to deploy my portfolio.

 ## Decision Drivers

-- Seamless React component integration; specifically, I want to use MUI (Material-UI).
+- Seamless integration with React components, specifically MUI (Material-UI).
 - Smooth integration with Google Tag Manager (GTM).

 ## Considered Options